vilasvarghese/mysql-tutorial/README.md

 SELECT MAX(released_year) FROM books;
 ```

-Get the book with the least pages in the `books` table
+Get the book with the minimum pages in the `books` table
 ```sql
 SELECT * FROM books WHERE pages = (SELECT Min(pages) FROM books);
 ```